git4humans/git4humans/README.md

 g repo add origin https://github.com/pytorch/pytorch
 ```

-Since we all know, unless you are working on a big, complex project with lots of branches and collaborations, you will likely use a default remote repository with the default name `origin`.
+Since we all know, unless we are working on a big, complex project with lots of branches and collaborators, we will likely use a default remote repository with the default name `origin`.

 No need to state it explicitly.
 The tool will understand.

-Besides, for more complex use, you can always fallback to the original Git commands.
+Besides, for more heavy and complex use, we can always fallback to the original Git commands.
 [All Git commands](https://git-scm.com/docs) is applicable in **Git for Humans**.

 ### Interactivity & Guidance

-Another principle is **interactivity and guidance**, which means the tool will guide you in an interactive way for some operations that needs your confirmation (or an additional input, such as file name or commit message).
+Another principle is **interactivity and guidance**, which means the tool will guide us in an interactive way for some operations that needs a confirmation (or an additional input, such as file name or commit message).

-As an example, when you upload changes to a remote repository using `g up` command, **Git for Humans** will check the status of your project.
-If you have some new or modified files, the tool will ask for confirmation whether you want to save and upload them.
-It will also show the list of changes so you can easily decide.
+As an example, when uploading changes to a remote repository using `g up` command, **Git for Humans** will check the status of our project.
+If we have some new or modified files, the tool will ask for confirmation whether we want to save and upload them.
+It will also show the list of changes so we can easily decide.

 ```shell
 On branch main